google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     This type signature tells you that `solidRectangle` needs two
-    arguments, both numbers, and the result is a picture.
+    arguments, both of them being numbers, and the result is a picture.
 Here's an
-    example of a program that uses `solidRectangle`.
+    example of a program that uses `solidRectangle`

     ~~~~~ . clickable
     program = drawingOf(pic)
     pic = solidRectangle(7, 3)
     ~~~~~

-    The first number is the width of the rectangle, and the second
+    The first number is the width of the rectangle and the second
     number is the height.

 !!! collapsible: `thickCircle`